 2. Store in airtight containers: Once the vegetables have cooled down, transfer them to airtight containers.
 This helps to prevent contamination from other foods and keeps the vegetables fresh.
 Make sure the containers are clean and have tight-fitting lids.

-See also How long to cook corned beef in water
+See also How to cook mustard greens with bacon

 3. Refrigerate promptly: Cooked vegetables should be stored in the refrigerator within two hours of cooking.
 If the room temperature is above 90°F (32°C), refrigerate within one hour.
 The refrigerator should be set to a temperature of 40°F (4°C) or below to keep the vegetables safe.